avatartwo/avatar2/README.md

 # Acknowledgements
-The avatar² project was partially funded through, and supported by, SIEMENS AG, Corporate Technology.
+The avatar² project was partially funded through, and supported by, SIEMENS AG - Technology.